kunnath/jiraa2a/README.md

 3. Click "Visualize" to generate the relationship graph
 4. Explore the visualization by zooming and panning
 5. Export the visualization as a PNG if needed
+6. View issue descriptions and prepare data for LLM analysis

+For more information on using the JIRA data with LLMs, see [JIRA LLM Integration](docs/jira_llm_integration.md).

 ## Security Note